Ashley, Indiana

 Ashley is a town in Indiana located on the border of Smithfield Township, DeKalb County and Steuben Township, Steuben County.
-The population was 983 at the 2010 census.
+The population was 1,026 at the 2020 census.

 History

-Ashley was platted in 1892 when the Wabash Railroad was extended to that point.
+Ashley was platted and incorporated on July 18, 1892, when the Wabash Railroad was extended to that point.
 That year, a post office was established, and it is still currently in operation.